Do you have a nervous dog or cat?

 Depending on their environment cats can become stressed or nervous due to a number of reasons.
 Cats that live in multi-cat homes can be susceptible to stress due to sharing litter trays and food bowls etc. Other common reasons include, travel, stays in the cattery, changes to their routine or the introduction of new pets.
 Cats are also very territorial and could become stressed due to other cats in the neighborhood.

-Signs of a nervous cat can include, urinating in the house, scratching at walls or furniture, over grooming, increased vocalisation and in severe stressful situations reacting aggressively towards people or other household pets.
+Signs of a stressed cat can include, urinating in the house, scratching at walls or furniture, over grooming, increased vocalisation and in severe stressful situations reacting aggressively towards people or other household pets.
 As cats can be very independent, if your cat is stressed they may also hide in enclosed safe places, like under the bed.

 - Creating a den